Tencent joins $10 million investment in robotics delivery startup Marble

 “The way that goods are delivered to your doorstep hasn’t changed,” noted Marble CEO and cofounder Matt Delaney.
 “We need to move toward a more efficient, sustainable supply chain model where we’re solving for the logistical headaches that plague the ecommerce economy, like stolen packages, order returns, and failed delivery attempts.
 While self-driving cars are still years away, we’re excited about the short-term possibilities for our robots to re-architect this new economy we live in.”

 Nabbing Tencent as an investor is a major boost for Marble’s artificial intelligence (AI) ambitions.
-Tencent recently announced a new robotics lab in China to help bring its own AI research to life, and the Chinese tech titan has invested in other robotics-focused startups recently, including China’s Ubtech, as well as previously investing in California-based educational robots company Wonder Workshop.
+Tencent recently announced a new robotics lab in China to help bring its own AI research to life, and the Chinese tech titan has invested in other robotics-focused startups recently, including China’s Ubtech, as well as previously investing in California-based educational robot company Wonder Workshop.